-3 Simple Tips to Improving Your eCommerce Site
+3 Simple Tips for Improving Your eCommerce Site

 There’s been a lot of discussion about how the pandemic, and the ensuing lockdown, boosted online shopping to unforeseen numbers.
 In 2021, there will be over 230 million online shoppers in the U.S. alone, according to Oberlo.

-But the rise of ecommerce is something that was easy to predict.
-People like convenience, and online shopping offers a way to browse and purchase anything imaginable from the comfort of our own couches.
+But the rise of eCommerce was easy to predict.
+People like convenience, and online shopping offers a way to browse and purchase anything imaginable from the comfort of our couches.

 Bearing that convenience factor in mind, online retail sites are fighting to grab the attention of shoppers (and with it, their business) by offering the best shopping experience.
 This begs the question: What exactly makes a good online shopping experience?